muhammadawwad9/chat-app-frontend/README.md

 <p>
-    In this app, all you need is to enter a username and a room, and start chatting with friends in the same room, enjoy!
+    In this app, all you need is to enter a username and a room, and start chatting with friends in that room, enjoy!
   </p>